K-Kasper/calendar/README.md

 ## To-do

 - Description accepting markdown
+- If description -> <FormControl as="textarea" />
+- !
+SAVES DISAPPEAR SOMETIMES !
 - Notes screen?
 - A proper day view with hours
 - Time slots in the day